credmark/TLS/docs/02-method.md

 We expect the initial TLS is able to differentiate between legitimate and illegitimate tokens.

-The change of score over time shall reflect primarily how a legitimate token turns to an illegitimate token when its condition deteriorating.
-Its score could first fall to the medium range and subsequently fall lower, or goes back to a higher score if situation improves.
-The case of illegitimate tokens turning back to legitimate token is rare.
+The change of score over time shall reflect primarily how a legitimate token becomes illegitimate when its condition deteriorating.
+Its score could first fall to the medium range and subsequently fall lower, or goes back to a higher range if its situation improves.
+The case of illegitimate tokens becoming more legitimate is likely rare.

-The data collection and customization to initialize the score will take most of the effort while the subsequent update only performs the data refreshing.
+The data collection and customization to initialize the score will take most of the effort while subsequent updates only require data refreshing.